 Boats moored at Kingston’s downtown marina with Shoal Tower, a 19th-century Martello tower, in the background.

-Built in 1844 when Kingston briefly served as Canada’s capital, City Hall remains the city’s grandest civic building.
-Its neoclassical dome dominates the waterfront, but the stories inside are just as compelling.
+Built in 1844, when the area briefly served as Canada’s capital, City Hall remains the grandest civic building.
+Its neoclassical dome dominates the waterfront, but the stories inside are just as interesting.

 -